JustinPerlman/SpotifyPlaylistSync/README.md

 ## How it works (under the hood)

 - Extracts a canonical playlist ID from URL/URI/raw ID
-- Uses Spotipy with Client Credentials auth to page through all tracks
+- Uses Spotipy with user login (PKCE/OAuth) to page through all tracks; can fall back to Client Credentials for public data
 - Normalizes each `(track, artist)` to lowercase for comparison
 - Compares against `playlists/<id>.csv` to find new items
 - Downloads only the new ones and appends them to the CSV